younglululu/CAFE/README.md

 				15. Yule: Yule distance

-	- **-I** < fa_files > Comma-separated list of sequence fasta files, e.g. -I speciesA.fa,speciesB.fa,speciesC.fa.
+	-I < fa_files >: Comma-separated list of sequence fasta files, e.g. -I speciesA.fa,speciesB.fa,speciesC.fa.
 Pairwise similarity is calculated based upon the sequences specified with this option.

-	- **-K** < intK > Kmer Length.
+	-K < intK >: Kmer Length.

 > - Options:

-	- **-J** < jfexe_path > Use jellyfish to accelerate kmer counting. <jfexe_path> denotes the file path of jellyfish executable file, e.g. jellyfish-2.2.4/bin/./jellyfish
+	-J < jfexe_path >: Use jellyfish to accelerate kmer counting. <jfexe_path> denotes the file path of jellyfish executable file, e.g. jellyfish-2.2.4/bin/./jellyfish

-	- **-L** < lower > Only consider k-mer with occurrence >= <lower>.
+	-L < lower >: Only consider k-mer with occurrence >= <lower>.
 The default value is 1.

-	- **-M** < order > Markov Order involved in D2star, D2shepp and JS.
+	-M < order >: Markov Order involved in D2star, D2shepp and JS.
 There are two possible options.
 The first option is one single value indicating that all the sequences use the same order.
 The second option is comma-separated list of orders.
 Notice that the length of the list should match the number of fasta files.
 The order value could be non-negative integer but less than Kmer length or \"-1\" with the special intention to automatically infer the suitable order (not suitable for JS).
 The default Markov Order is -1 as inferring the optimal Markov Order automatically by using the Bayesian Information Criterion (BIC).

-	- **-R** Consider Reverse Complement in kmer counting.
+	-R: Consider Reverse Complement in kmer counting.

-	- **-S** < dir > Save/Load calculated k-mer count binary files to the folder < dir >.
+	-S < dir >: Save/Load calculated k-mer count binary files to the folder < dir >.
 Each input fasta file corresponds to particular model.

-	- **-O** < path > Output results to file at < path >.
+	-O: < path > Output results to file at < path >.

-	- **-T** < type > The output type as the input to downstream analysis, including: plain, [phylip](http://evolution.genetics.washington.edu/phylip.html) (as hierarchical clustering), [cytoscape](www.cytoscape.org/) (as network analysis) and mds (Multidimensional Scaling as 2D plotting).
+	-T: < type > The output type as the input to downstream analysis, including: plain, [phylip](http://evolution.genetics.washington.edu/phylip.html) (as hierarchical clustering), [cytoscape](www.cytoscape.org/) (as network analysis) and mds (Multidimensional Scaling as 2D plotting).
 E.g. -T mds.
 The default type is plain.

 > - Examples:

-	- ./cafe -M 0 -O output_path -S model_dir -T plain -I speciesA.fa,speciesB.fa -J /panfs/cmb-panasas2/ylu465/jellyfish-2.2.4/bin/./jellyfish -K 10 -D D2star,Ma
+	./cafe -M 0 -O output_path -S model_dir -T plain -I speciesA.fa,speciesB.fa -J /panfs/cmb-panasas2/ylu465/jellyfish-2.2.4/bin/./jellyfish -K 10 -D D2star,Ma

-	- ./cafe -M 0 -S model_dir -I speciesA.fa,speciesB.fa -J /panfs/cmb-panasas2/ylu465/jellyfish-2.2.4/bin/./jellyfish -K 10 -D D2star,Ma
+	./cafe -M 0 -S model_dir -I speciesA.fa,speciesB.fa -J /panfs/cmb-panasas2/ylu465/jellyfish-2.2.4/bin/./jellyfish -K 10 -D D2star,Ma

-	- ./cafe -M 0 -L 2 -I speciesA.fa,speciesB.fa -J /panfs/cmb-panasas2/ylu465/jellyfish-2.2.4/bin/./jellyfish -K 10 -D D2star,Ma -R
+	./cafe -M 0 -L 2 -I speciesA.fa,speciesB.fa -J /panfs/cmb-panasas2/ylu465/jellyfish-2.2.4/bin/./jellyfish -K 10 -D D2star,Ma -R